SamanAshoori/SamanAshoori/README.md

 - 👋 Hi, I’m @SamanAshoori
 - 👀 I’m interested in making games and coding
-- 🌱 I’m currently learning Python for Data and the front end web dev stack
+- 🌱 I’m currently learning GD_Script
-- 📫 Contact Info not out yet
+- 📫

 <!---
 SamanAshoori/SamanAshoori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.